Opendigitalradio/ODR-AudioEnc/README.md

 ZeroMQ output
 -------------

-The ZeroMQ output included in FDK-AAC-DABplus is able to connect to one or several instances of ODR-DabMux.
+The ZeroMQ output included in ODR-AudioEncoder is able to connect to one or several instances of ODR-DabMux.
 The -o option can be used more than once to achieve this.